hercules-ci/flake-parts/README.md

-# Flake Module Core
+# Flake Modules Core

-_Foundational flake attributes represented using the module system._
+_Core of a distributed framework for writing Nix Flakes._

-`flake-modules-core` provides common options for an ecosystem of modules to extend.
+`flake-modules-core` provides the options that represent standard flake attributes and establishes a way of working with `system`.
+Opinionated features are provided by an ecosystem of modules that you can import.

 # Why Modules?